codestate-cs/code-state-ide/docs/TREE_VIEW_FIXES.md

 The issues were occurring in multiple areas:

-1. **Tree Data Provider Errors**: The `SessionsTreeDataProvider.getChildren()` method was failing when trying to load sessions and scripts from the codestate-core library.
+1. **Tree Data Provider Errors**: The `SessionsTreeDataProvider.getChildren()` method was failing when trying to load sessions and scripts from the @codestate/core library.
 The error handling was catching exceptions but not providing enough debugging information.

 2. **Duplicate Command Registration**: The `codestate.refreshSessions` command was being registered twice - once in the constructor and once in the `registerPopoverCommands` method, causing a "command already exists" error.